kaustuvkunal/genai-ticket-classifier-mlflow-demo/README.md

 # GenAI Support-Ticket Classifier

-An LLM-based support-ticket classification system.
+An LLM-based IT support-ticket classification system.
 ---

 ## Use Case